10-Minute Restaurant-Style Edamame

 I always feel a little silly ordering edamame at restaurants because it is literally so, so easy and just as good to make at home.
-All you need are edamame, salt, boiling water and less than 10 minutes.
+All you need is salt and water and less than 10 minutes to make!

 We installed it when we updated our appliances, and I love it!
 It’s so nice to have water above the stove so I don’t have to carry heavy, full pots back and forth from the sink.
 The pot filler swivels, turns, and extends to easily reach any eye on the stove.